CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 # Project 2: Optimization problems \& Rydberg atom arrays

-This project will guide you through using the foundations of quantum hardware to demonstrate a quantum advantage in real-world problems.
+This project guided us through using the foundations of quantum hardware to demonstrate a quantum advantage in real-world problems.
+Team 3 was composed of the following members : Alice Barthe, Felipe Ferreira de Freitas, Victor Onofre and Yuval Sanders.

-# Code and Notebooks
 For each of the sections below, a notebook is associated.
-The task and challenges were taken from the following  [instructions.pdf](./instructions.pdf).
+The task and challenges were solved based on the following file  [instructions.pdf](./instructions.pdf).

 # Tasks